manavbansal1/manavbansal1.github.io/README.md

 ---

 Thank you for visiting my portfolio!
 I hope this gives you a comprehensive view of my background, skills, and interests.

+---
+## License

+This project is licensed under the MIT License.

+### Why I Chose the MIT License

+I picked the MIT License because it strikes a great balance between freedom and simplicity.
+Here’s why I think it’s a good fit:

+- **Easy to Understand**: The terms are clear and straightforward, so anyone can quickly grasp how they can use the code.
+- **Freedom to Use and Modify**: It lets people use, tweak, and share my code as they like, which I believe fosters creativity and innovation.
+- **Building a Community**: By choosing this license, I hope to encourage collaboration among developers.
+I want people to feel free to contribute while still giving credit for my original work.